zeepkist/legacy-graphql/README.md

 # GTR & Zworpshop GraphQL Clients

-Fully typed TypeScript GraphQL clients for the [GTR] and [Zworpshop] APIs for Zeepkist.
+Fully typed TypeScript GraphQL clients for Zeepkist, including [GTR and Workshop] GraphQL APIs for Zeepkist.

 Download the GTR mod for Zeepkist in [Modkist] (Zeepkist's Mod Loader) or on [mod.io]

-Please note that as this is an ever green package that automatically updates types when it detects the GTR or Zworpshop schemas change, breaking changes may occur in minor releases.
+Please note that as this is an ever green package that automatically updates types when it detects the schemas change, breaking changes may occur in minor releases.

 ## Usage